-Just 100 years ago, train travel was the glamorous and chic mode of transport, offering guests not only comfortable means of transportation but also a way to see the world, if only from their cabins’ windows.
-Though we’re able to fly anywhere on the planet these days, more and more travelers are opting to take the slower, more scenic route.
-Here, discover 11 of the most opulent train journeys in the world, where you’ll experience all the luxuries of a five-star hotel, but on wheels.
+Just 100 years ago, train travel was the glamorous and chic mode of transport, offering guests not only comfortable means of transportation but also a way to see the world, if only from their cabin window.
+Though we’re able to fly almost anywhere on the planet these days, more and more travelers are opting to take the slower, more scenic route.
+Here, discover 11 of the most opulent train journeys in the world, where you’ll experience all the luxuryand of a five-star hotel but on rails.

 1. Belmond Venice-Simplon Orient Express

 One of the most iconic train journeys in the world, the Orient Express has gone through quite an evolution since it was inaugurated in 1883.
 The original route connected Paris and Istanbul (then Constantinople) via Munich, Vienna, and Giurgiu, Romania.
-After World War I, the Orient Express added two new routes to its map: one traveling through Italy, with another traveling through Switzerland, Austria, Hungary, and Serbia (then Yugoslavia).
-Today, the luxurious train is operated by Belmond, which has restored vintage sleeper cars for the journey, and runs between Venice and London over the course of 24 hours.
+After World War I, the Orient Express added two new routes to its map: one traveling through Italy, with another through Switzerland, Austria, Hungary, and Serbia (then Yugoslavia).
+Today, the luxurious train—operated by Belmond, which has restored vintage sleeper cars for the journey—runs between Venice and London over the course of 24 hours.

 2. Journey Beyond’s Great Southern

 The newest luxury train to debut in Australia, running for the first time in December 2019, the Great Southern connects Adelaide and Brisbane on three- and four-day itineraries.
-Guests are not only treated to sophisticated accommodations with fine dining, but they also can take excursions to different destinations along the route, from the wineries of the Hunter Valley to cultural hub Melbourne.
+Guests are not only treated to sophisticated accommodations with fine dining but can also take excursions to different destinations along the route, from the wineries of the Hunter Valley to cultural hub Melbourne.